rguerrettaz/teachers/README.md

 - A teacher can sign up for our service and are then able to publish/broadcast out from our site out to other platforms.
 - Signed in users can vote and help curate resources and news.
 - Set up profile pages with hard data for each school.
-- Be able to comment on all aspects of schools statistics.
+- Be able to comment on all aspects of schools' statistics.
 - Ability for teachers to comment and discuss topics, trends and specific schools.
 - Users can sign-up and use Oauth to sign-up through tumblr and twitter.
 - Users can view a school profile page with LOTS of data...